Guiliang/ICRL-benchmarks-public/README.md

 # ICRL-benchmarks-public
 This is the code for the paper "[Benchmarking Constraint Inference in Inverse Reinforcement Learning](https://openreview.net/forum?id=vINj_Hv9szL)" published in ICLR 2023.
 Note that:
-1. The environments in our benchmark rely on [Mujoco](https://mujoco.org/) and [CommonRoad](https://commonroad.in.tum.de/commonroad-rl).
+1. Our benchmark rely on [Mujoco](https://mujoco.org/) and [CommonRoad](https://commonroad.in.tum.de/commonroad-rl).
 These environments are publicly available.
 2. The implementation of the baselines are based on the code from [iclr](https://github.com/shehryar-malik/icrl).
-[//]: # ( although we fix some typos in their settings.)

 ## Setup Python Virtual Environment